Kamuiyaki ware: Distribution

-kamïyaki found in the Okinawa Islands are characterized by their association with white glazed wares, soapstone cauldrons and locally produced earthenwares.
+Kamuiyaki found in the Okinawa Islands are characterized by their association with white glazed wares, soapstone cauldrons and locally produced earthenwares.
 These earthenwares, collectively called gusuku wares, were urns, small mouthed jars, wide mouth jars, bowls and dishes.
-They were considered to be imitations of exotic goods including Amami's kamïyaki.
+They were considered to be imitations of exotic goods including Amami's kamuiyaki.
 According to archaeologist Takanashi Osamu, insufficient supply of exotic goods accounts for the production of gusuku wares.
 Okinawan archaeologists generally argue that gusuku wares replaced earlier flat bottomed pottery.
 Ikeda Yoshifumi raised doubts and suspected that flat bottomed pottery and gusuku wares had co-existed in the 11th to 12th centuries.
 In his hypothesis, gusuku wares represented an external power that took time to assimilate indigenous societies that produced flat bottomed pottery.

-The southern island groups of Miyako and Yaeyama are known for their peculiar archaeological development: a pottery culture was followed by a potteryless culture and then by another pottery culture. kamïyaki, together with white glazed wares, soapstone cauldrons and brown glazed wares, were found at the Ōdomaribama Site (circa 12th century) of Hateruma, the Yaeyama Islands, which Okinawan archaeologists consider represents the final stage of the potteryless culture.
-The Sumiya Site of Miyako Island has kamïyaki and soapstone cauldrons but no white glazed ware. kamïyaki were excavated more often in Miyako than in Yaeyama.
+The southern island groups of Miyako and Yaeyama are known for their peculiar archaeological development: a pottery culture was followed by a potteryless culture and then by another pottery culture.
+Kamuiyaki, together with white glazed wares, soapstone cauldrons and brown glazed wares, were found at the Ōdomaribama Site (circa 12th century) of Hateruma, the Yaeyama Islands, which Okinawan archaeologists consider represents the final stage of the potteryless culture.
+The Sumiya Site of Miyako Island has kamuiyaki and soapstone cauldrons but no white glazed ware.
+Kamuiyaki were excavated more often in Miyako than in Yaeyama.

-With the introduction of the combination of kamïyaki, soapstone cauldrons and white glazed wares, Miyako and Yaeyama departed from a distinct potteryless culture and entered a pottery culture, which is sometimes known as the Suku Culture.
+With the introduction of the combination of kamuiyaki, soapstone cauldrons and white glazed wares, Miyako and Yaeyama departed from a distinct potteryless culture and entered a pottery culture, which is sometimes known as the Suku Culture.
 It means that these southern island groups were finally integrated into a large culture (in an archaeological sense) of northern origin.

 Technological background

-Yoshioka Yasunobu traces that kamïyaki technological roots to Goryeo's unglazed stoneware.
-Some link kamïyaki to the Sagariyama Kiln Sites of Kyūshū.
-However, Shinzato Akito argues that judging from typological differences in wares and kilns, kamïyaki were not directly influenced by Sagariyama.
-Shinzato dismisses Yoshioka's hypothesis that kamïyaki production was triggered by people from southern Kyūshū.
+Yoshioka Yasunobu traces that kamuiyaki technological roots to Goryeo's unglazed stoneware.
+Some link kamuiyaki to the Sagariyama Kiln Sites of Kyūshū.
+However, Shinzato Akito argues that judging from typological differences in wares and kilns, kamuiyaki were not directly influenced by Sagariyama.
+Shinzato dismisses Yoshioka's hypothesis that kamuiyaki production was triggered by people from southern Kyūshū.
 He concludes that Hakata (northern Kyūshū)-based merchants may brought Goryeo potters to Tokunoshima.
 They monopolized the wide-area trading network that connected Japan to Song China and Goryeo, which is confirmed by mass excavation of Chinese and Goryeo pottery in Hakata and Dazaifu.

-Yoshioka and Shinzato separately proposed their chronologies of kamïyaki.
+Yoshioka and Shinzato separately proposed their chronologies of kamuiyaki.
 However, Ikeda Yoshifumi pointed out their incompatibility with a recently excavated archaeological site in Amami.